Code-Institute-Submissions/ms1-2-astra-rental/README.md

 - section's tops are a bit cropped when you click on the navbar's links<br>
   -> added some padding on the top

-- couldn't add a backgroung image to carousel's slides<br>
+- couldn't add a background image to carousel's slides<br>
   -> rebuilt the carousel manually and fixed the img paths

 - couldn't center the google maps location<br>
   -> fixed it through bootstrap column method and by adjusting the inner div responsiveness

-- Navbar wasn't collapsing after clicking on link<br>
+- Navbar wasn't collapsing after clicking on links<br>
   -> Added " data-target=".navbar-collapse" data-toggle="collapse" " to the Navbar Link's Div

 ## Credits